SrinathAkkem/Broken-Access-Control-Matrix/README.md

 # cybersecurityproject

 This is a course project included in the Introduction to Cyber Security course on University of Helsinki.
-The site contains several security flaws.
+The site demonstrates several security flaws from the OWASP top 10 web applicaton security risk list.